home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

    {% endraw %}

 - `as_datetime()` converts a string containing a timestamp, or valid UNIX timestamp, to a datetime object.
 - `as_timestamp(value, default)` converts datetime object or string to UNIX timestamp.
 If that fails, returns the `default` value, or if omitted `None`.
-This function also be used as a filter.
+This function can also be used as a filter.
 - `as_local()` converts datetime object to local time.
-This function also be used as a filter.
+This function can also be used as a filter.
 - `strptime(string, format)` parses a string based on a [format](https://docs.python.org/3.8/library/datetime.html#strftime-and-strptime-behavior) and returns a datetime object.
 If that fails, returns the `default` value, or if omitted the unprocessed input value.
 - `relative_time` converts datetime object to its human-friendly "age" string.
 The age can be in second, minute, hour, day, month or year (but only the biggest unit is considered, e.g.,  if it's 2 days and 3 hours, "2 days" will be returned).
 Note that it only works for dates _in the past_.
 - `timedelta` returns a timedelta object and accepts the same arguments as the Python `datetime.timedelta` function -- days, seconds, microseconds, milliseconds, minutes, hours, weeks.